-The history books chart Woolwich as a settlement area since way back in the Medieval times, but its military and naval connections began in 1512, when Henry VIII ordered the Royal Dockyard to be built.
+The history books chart Woolwich as a settlement area since way back in the Medieval times.
+Military and naval connections, however, began in 1512.
+Henry VIII ordered the Royal Dockyard to be built.
 In the years that followed notable new establishments included The Royal Arsenal, The Royal Military Academy, The Royal Horse Artillery and The Woolwich Dockyard.

 Buying and renting in Woolwich

-Many of Woolwich’s historical buildings have been converted into modern new homes.
+Many of Woolwich’s historical buildings have converted into modern new homes.
 Royal Arsenal Riverside is the area’s most talked-about transformation – a Berkeley project covering some 88 acres.
 It neighbours the Thames, Woolwich’s duo of stations (and upcoming Crossrail stop) and has a buzzing retail and leisure hub at its centre.
-There are some 5,000 homes here, made up of one, two and three-bedroom apartments and a selection of luxury suites and penthouses.
+With over 5,000 homes here, made up of one, two and three-bedroom apartments and a selection of luxury suites and penthouses.
 Also, rated one of the best places to live in Woolwich.

 “Really good.
 Quiet happy place with great amenities.
 Great community spirit.
 The area has lots of great extra benefits including an onsite gym and local sports groups.
 The area is very safe with lots of parking and gated areas.” – Heena, verified resident at Royal Arsenal Riverside